mklabs/foofiles/readme.md

 Each scripts should conform to the following interface:

-* if no `--file` is provided, then takes input from stdin
+* `<cmd> <file, ...>`, with file mapping a remote url or a local file.

 * if no `--output` is provided, then prints results to stdout.

-The node scripts here should be usable in an unix-like way, you can pipe things to it and pipe the output to anything.
+The node scripts here should be usable in an unix-like way, they can take readable stream and pipe the output to writable stream.

-It's easy to use, to automate or integrate in a given build process.
+It's easy to use, automate or integrate in a given build process.

 ---